December-software-project/sort-algo/README.md

 ### Adjust the speed of the visualizer and array size

 There are sliders to adjust the size and speed of the visualizer.
-The speed ranges from 1-10 and size ranges from 5-25 and 1-10 depending on the algorithm selected.
+The speed ranges from 1-10 and size ranges from 5-25 or 1-10 depending on the algorithm selected.

 ### Start the animation

-There is a play button which starts the animation, however, at any point in time, you can also pause the animation.
-Once the animation is done, there is a replay button available.
+There is a play button which starts the animation.
+Additionally, at any point in time, you can also pause the animation.
+Once the animation is done, the play button will be replaced with a replay button.

 ### Step tracing